 This course introduces students to a variety of topics in economic and social geography from the perspective that that the social and the economic are not separate spheres, but rather, integrally related.
-The course is underscored by a concern for social in/justice in light of problems of uneven development.
-The course is divided into 2 parts, indicated below.
+The course is underscored by a concern for problems of inequality and their spatial manifestation in uneven development.
+The course engages these issues in the context of US cities (Part I) and the global economy (Part II).